massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 The `play` function is used to update the state of the game when each player plays.
 As the `initialize` function, it is a public function: anyone can call it and play the next move.
 Public functions of Massa smart-contracts can only take strings as arguments.
 To pass several arguments, we thus have to rely on `json-as` and to define the possible arguments using `PlayArgs`.

 The `_checkWin` function is used to check whether the game ended or not.
-Private, as it does not use the `export` prefix, it cannot be called by anyone.
-It can only be called internally by the smart-contract.
+This function is private, as it does not use the `export` prefix.
+As such, it cannot be executed by external calls and can only be called internally by the smart-contract.

 main.ts